Birding the Hotel Grounds – San Miguel Reservoir – Fredo Fresha Hummingbird Gardens (Poasito) – Bougainvillea Hotel Gardens

 Black Vulture taken by Kevin Jones - a very common bird always in the sky

 It was very windy which kept most species down, but we did find a few.
-The very common cLay-colored Thrush, Rufous-backed Wren (changed from Rufous-naped Wren), Baltimore Oriole, Yellow Warbler, Tennessee Warbler, Great Kiskadee, Blue-and-Gray Tanager, Lineated and Hoffman’s Woodpeckers, Plain-capped Starthroat, Rufous-tailed Hummingbird, Turkey and Black Vultures, Blue-and-white Swallows and a few butterflies.
+The very common cLay-colored Thrush, Rufous-backed Wren (changed from Rufous-naped Wren), Baltimore Oriole, Yellow Warbler, Tennessee Warbler, Great Kiskadee, Blue-and-Gray Tanager, Hoffman’s Woodpeckers, Plain-capped Starthroat, Rufous-tailed Hummingbird, Turkey and Black Vultures, Blue-and-white Swallows and a few butterflies.

 Blue-gray Tanager taken by Kevin Jones

-on nthe bus top our first destination
+on the bus for our first destination

 It was quite hot when we arrived but the windy conditions helped to keep us cool.
 Scanning the water we found several species in a relatively quick time.
-Blue-winged Teal, Lesser Scaup, Least Grebe, genuine Muscovy Ducks, Southern Lapwing, Spotted Sandpiper, Snowy Egret, Little Blue Heron, Cattle Egret, Northern Jacana and a couple of the group saw a Purple Gallinule.
+Blue-winged Teal, Lesser Scaup, Least Grebe, genuine Muscovy Ducks, Southern Lapwing, Spotted Sandpiper, Snowy Egret, Little Blue Heron, Great Egret, Northern Jacana and a couple of the group saw a Purple Gallinule.

 at the roadside next to the San Miguel Reservoir